 - Phone: +81-332131111

 - Time Required: 02:00 Hrs

 The East Gardens Of The Imperial Palace - Review

 The East Gardens of the Imperial Palace as the name suggests are picturesque gardens that you can visit while you are in the city.
 The destination is known for its charming location and beautifully maintained gardens.
 A quiet place that offers peace, serenity and tranquillity is what the destination is all about.
 The Edo castle associated with it was the residence of Tokugawa Shogun who ruled over the country from 1868 to 1888.

-The East Gardens Of The Imperial Palace Opening and Closing Hours
+The East Gardens Of The Imperial Palace Hours

 - Admission ends 30 minutes before closing.